helenaEH/Fraud_Detection/README.md

 * XGBoost
 * LightGB

 The LightGB - a gradient boosting framework that uses tree-based learning algorithms performed the best.
-Of course we cannot expect to have good accuracy with the Logistic Regression.
+Simple Logistic Regression had the worst performance as expected.

 About the problem: we are testing our data on unbalanced test set, we don't want to overfit it.
 We would expect most of the predictions be classified under True Negatives - most of the data is non-fraudulent.
 Our goal is to keep the False Positive (non-fraudulent transactions mistakenly classifyed as fraudulent) and False Negatives (fraudulent transactions that our algorithm classified as safe) as low as possible.